Time-slicing approximation of Feynman path integrals on compact manifolds: Introduction

-The (square root of) Morette-Van Vleck determinant $\sqrt{D(t, x, y)}$ is necessary to establish the stability (see Morette \cite{Morette51}).
-However, due to this amplitude, $E(t)$ is not an approximate solution to the usual Schr\"odinger equation:
+The (square root of) Morette-Van Vleck determinant $\sqrt{D(t, x, y)}$ defined by \eqref{eq_morette_van_vleck} is necessary to establish the stability (see Morette \cite{Morette51}).
+However, due to this amplitude, $E_\hbar (t)$ is not an approximate solution to the original Schr\"odinger equation:

 in the distributional sense.
 Here $\delta_x(y)\in \mathscr{D}^\prime(M)$ is the delta function in the following sense: